-Hunter Valley, the only place where it is not only socially acceptable to drink wine at 10:30 in the morning, it’s encouraged!
+Hunter Valley, the only place where it’s not only socially acceptable to drink wine at 10am, it’s encouraged!

-Just under two hours drive from Sydney, the Hunter Valley is often the weekend getaway destination for Sydneysiders.
-It seems like everyone and their dog has already been there, and for a first-timer, it may all seem a little overwhelming.
-With 150 wineries to choose from, it’s hard to pick what wineries are best for you.
-So spend less time Googling and more time drinking with our list of the best picks of the crop in Hunter Valley.
+Just under two hours drive from Sydney, the Hunter Valley is often a weekend getaway destination for Sydneysiders.
+With over 150 wineries to choose from, it’s hard to know where to start.
+Spend less time Googling and more time drinking with this foodies guide to the Hunter Valley.

 Mistletoe Winery 771 Heritage Road, Pokolbin

 De Illius (pronounced Dee Ule-i-us) is notoriously hard to pronounce, but is very easy to drink.
 Their cellar door features many robust, full-flavoured wines that pair well with cheese.
 So much so, that they have devoted hour long sessions to the perfect combo that is Wine & Cheese, at their gourmet cafe and deli.
 Nine of the best local, national and international cheeses are featured on the menu and all come with wine pairing suggestions.
 The first two are labne and feta from Binnorie Dairy, down the road, which pairs beautifully with a dry white like their De Iulius 09 Sparkling Chardonnay and a De Iuliis 15 Semillon.
 The tasting will take you through different cheddars, soft cheeses till it comes to the polarising Southern Creamy Blue Cheese, which they pair with a De Iulius ’13 Late picked Semillion.
 A truly delicious experience.